astromuditgarg/astromuditgarg.github.io/_pages/research.md

   - /research
 ---

 I am mainly interesting in using detection of Gravitational Waves to learn something about their astrophysical environment.
-I mainly focus on massive black hole binaries embedded in an accretion disc.
+I mainly focus on GW waveform from the merger of massive black hole binaries embedded in an accretion disc.
 My recent project are:

 * Evolution of LISA detectable intermediate mass black hole binaries in a thin gas disc<br>
 <img class="img-responsive" src="https://muditgarg96.github.io/images/Paper2.png" title="Paper2" width="600">